-Danielle Horton is the Program Coordinator for 2Gen Practice at Ascend for the Aspen Institute.
-As a Program Coordinator, Danielle assists with all things logistics when it comes to handling work in LA County, New Mexico, and DC working with families through a two-generation approach, helping them gain the economic mobility they deserve while also changing the systems that make it so hard to do so in the process.
+Danielle Horton is the 2Gen place-based practice program coordinator for Ascend at the Aspen Institute.
+As a program coordinator, Danielle is responsible for all things logistics when it comes to managing our work in our designated places, including, but not limited to LA County, New Mexico, and DC.
+She plays a key role in supporting our key stakeholders including Parent Advisors and elevating how we work with families through a 2Gen approach through designing and implementing national convenings and research and publications that aim to improve how whole families gain the economic mobility they deserve while also changing the systems that make it so hard to do so in the process.

 Born and raised in Flint, MI, Danielle believes in the power of creative storytelling and its ability to transform hearts, assist in one’s healing process, and foster meaningful exchange across society’s most pressing issues.
 As a first-generation college student, she has earned her Bachelor’s Degree in Communication with double minors in Theater and Entrepreneurship.
 Living passionately and authentically, she inspires others to do the same.